Baseform/Baseform-Epanet-Java-Library/README.txt

 RELEASE HISTORY
 ///////

+2012-11-27
+Better handling of files modified by Epanet's Toolkit [thanks for your input, Antonio del Olmo García].
+Workarounds for Java 7 specifics.

 2012-10-16
 Bug fix on nextHyd/getStep affecting hydraulic fine results on some scenarios [thanks for finding, José Pedro Matos].